q-contradiction/problem-solving/README.md

-# HackerRank
+# Problem Solving
-Solutions to Medium/Hard HackerRank Problems in either C++ or Python
+Solutions to interesting Problems in HackerRank/Codewars in C++ (or Python)